LowTechCoder/fp-pc-console-backups/README.md

 # linux-os-backups

 This is a reminder of how I plan on backing up and recovering an entire Linux system.
 The goal is to be able to resture a system 20yrs from now, so this needs to be something that doesn't rely on todays online apt repo's.
-So I'll have to do a full backup of the root partition, which also contains the home directory, which I will install all flatpak's to.
-I realize I don't actually need to install flatpaks to the home directory, but I feel like it may come in handy in some scenario that I'm just not able to think of right now.
+So I'll have to do a full backup of the root partition, which also contains the home directory, which I will install all flatpak's to using --user.
+This makes it easier to do home directory file backups.

 Backup locations:
 ```